shariq1989/cookbook/content/recipe/IP_Carnitas.md

 For the Carnitas:

 * 2 tsp Salt
-* 1 tsp Ground Cumin
+* 1 tsp Cumin, ground
 * 1 tbsp [Chipotle en Adobo](https://amzn.to/3vyJ1sM), sauce and 1 chili
 * ½ tsp Black Pepper
+* 1 tsp Ground Cinnamon
+* 2 tsp Oregano
+* 2 tbsp Avocado Oil
 * 5 lb Pork Shoulder
-* 2 tbsp Avocado Oil
-* 1 tsp Ground Cinnamon
 * 1 Large Red Onion, diced
-* 3 Garlic Cloves
+* 4 Garlic Cloves
+* 1 Jalapeno, stems and seeds removed, diced
+* 1 Cinnamon Stick
-* 2 tsp Oregano
+* 2 Bay Leaves
 * 1½ cup Orange Juice, no pulp
 * ½ cup Lime Juice, about 2-3 limes
-* 1 Jalapeno, stems and seeds removed, diced
-* 2 Bay Leaves
-* 1 Cinnamon Stick
 * Liquid Smoke, to taste

 To Serve:
 * Corn Tortillas, warmed
-* 1 cup Cilantro, chopped
+* Cilantro, chopped
-* 1/2 Red Onion, chopped
+* Red Onion, chopped

-#### DIRECTIONS
+#### INSTANT POT DIRECTIONS

-1. In a small bowl, combine salt, cumin, ancho chili, and black pepper to create a rub.
+1. In a small bowl, combine salt, cumin, ancho chili, black pepper, cinnamon, and oregano to create a rub.
 2. Remove skins and bones from the pork.
 Cut meat into 1-2 inch pieces.
 Massage the rub into the pork.
 3. Heat the oil on saute mode in an [Instant Pot](https://amzn.to/3qfNYCZ).
 Add the meat and let it cook until it begins to brown, about 5 minutes.
 Repeat until all the pork has had a chance to brown.
 Set aside.
 4. Place all of the meat back into the Instant Pot, along with the onion, garlic, jalapeno, cinnamon stick, bay leaves, orange juice, lime juice, and liquid smoke (2 taps).